paulchyz/OCI_Streaming_Pipeline/README.md

 13. The `Username` and `Password` sections are referencing the ADW instance, so enter `admin` for the username, and `Streaming!2345` for the password.
 If you set your own database password then use the password you set.
 14. Click `Save`.
 The connection will validate, and then save.
 If the connection fails, double check your username and password for the database. <i>Note: The password is the database password, not the wallet password.</i>
 15. Click `Create` in the top right corner of the OAC home page, then click `Dataset`.
 Select the database connection you just created.
 16. Expand the `Schemas` list, then the `ADMIN` schema on the left side of the page.
-Drag and drop `STREAMDATA_TABLE` into the main canvas area to add it to the dataset.
+Drag and drop `STREAMDATA_VIEW` into the main canvas area to add it to the dataset.
 This will load a preview of the data.
 17. Convert `PARTITION`, `OFFSET`, `TIMESTAMP`, and `EQUIPMENT_ID` to attributes.
 To do this, click on the pound sign next to each column's name and select `Attribute`.
 18. Click the `Save` icon in the top right corner of the page, provide a name for the dataset, and click `OK`.
 19. Click the `Back` arrow in the top left corner of the page to return to the OAC home page.